beckn/xplor-registry/README.md

         "schema": {
             "$id": "Skill-Credential-1.0",
             "$schema": "https://json-schema.org/draft/2019-09/schema",
-            "description": "This certificate is skill certificate that reflects that the indiviual has learned this skill.", "type": "object",
+            "description": "This certificate is skill certificate that reflects that the individual has learned this skill.", "type": "object",
             "properties": {
                 "studentName": {